Tammy Lynn Sytch: Independent circuit (2000–2018)

-WWE appearances (2007, 2009, 2011)
+WWE appearances and Hall of Fame (2007, 2009, 2011)

-Sytch made an appearance on the 15th Anniversary of Raw.
-Sytch, as Sunny, participated at WrestleMania XXV on April 5, 2009 in the 25-Diva battle royal for the crown of "Miss WrestleMania", but was eliminated by Beth Phoenix.
-Sytch was inducted into the WWE Hall of Fame by the entire roster of WWE Divas on April 2, 2011.
-In 2021, WWE Network listed her as one of the many female performers who made an impact in WWE outside the ring.
+On December 10, 2007, Sytch made a surprise appearance during the 15th anniversary of Raw.
+She was involved in a segment with Vince McMahon, Stephanie McMahon, Shane McMahon, Triple H, Hornswoggle, Melina and WWE Hall of Famer Mae Young.
+During this time, she was officially recognized as WWE's original Diva.
+Sunny, once again, listed as one of the returning legends, participated at WrestleMania XXV on April 5, 2009, in the 25-Diva battle royal for the crown of "Miss WrestleMania", but was eliminated by Beth Phoenix.
+This was her only official WWE match.
+Sytch then returned on March 19, 2011, in a house show that took place at Madison Square Garden, where she served as the special guest referee between The Bella Twins against Kelly Kelly and then-Divas Champion Eve Torres."The Bellas vs Eve and Kelly Kelly with special guest referee (entrances)" (2011) She was inducted into the 2011 class of the WWE Hall of Fame by the entire roster of WWE Divas on April 2, 2011.

 Adult entertainment

 Sytch has claimed that, in 1997, Playboy had approached her and offered a six-figure sum to pose nude for the magazine.
 Sytch stated that she declined the offer because she didn't feel that she was emotionally ready to do something like that.
 Rena "Sable" Mero, with whom Sytch had real-life animosity, later disputed Sytch's claim that she was approached for a possible photo shoot.

 From 2001 to 2003, however, Sytch regularly posed nude for Missy Hyatt's adult website Wrestling Vixxxens.
 In later years, Sytch said she regretted taking part in the website due to money she claimed she never received as well as the sexual actions some of the other models performed in their own photo and video shoots.

 In 2016, Vivid Entertainment released a pornographic film featuring Sytch titled Sunny Side Up: In Through the Backdoor.

 After being released from prison in 2020, Sytch created an OnlyFans account to upload adult-oriented content.